osrd117/odin-recipes/README.md

 About

-This web page will be dedicated to list out all of my favorite food recepies from American food to Dominican food.
+This web page will be dedicated to list out all of my favorite food recipes from American food to Dominican food.
-Hope everyone can try out the recepies at home.
+Hope everyone can try out the recipes at home.

 Skills